stakach/algorithms/README.markdown

 ## REQUIREMENTS:

-* Ruby 1.8 compatible Ruby, or Ruby 1.9
+* Ruby 1.8 compatible Ruby, or Ruby 1.9, should also work with jRuby
 * C compiler for C extensions (optional, but very much recommended for vast performance benefits)

 ## INSTALL:

-* sudo gem install algorithms
+* sudo gem install stakach-algorithms

 ## LICENSE: